While still new, office chairs can glide across the room without much force.

 One last thing.
 This method won’t work if your casters are the type that’s stuck permanently.

-3. How to Remove Hair From Casters by Replacing It
+3. Remove Hair From Casters by Replacing It

 With the first 2 methods, you have to get your hands dirty.
 Plus, it’ll take quite a while to remove the hairs from all 5 casters.